* Graphic: World FX rates in 2017 http://tmsnrt.rs/2egbfVh

-These events, which also alienated some of Trump's Republican allies, have dashed hopes for tax cuts and infrastructure spending, campaign promises that fuelled much of this year's gains in world stocks, emerging markets and commodities.
+These developments have dashed hopes for tax cuts and infrastructure spending, Trump campaign promises that fuelled much of this year's gains in world stocks, emerging markets and commodities.

-Equities worldwide are still on track to end the week in the black as fears ebbed earlier in the week that the United States and North Korea were headed for a nuclear standoff.
+Equities worldwide are still on track to end the week in the black, as fears have ebbed of the standoff between the United States and North Korea leading to war.

-But with New York's equity indexes all tumbling on Thursday to multi-week lows, MSCI's index of Asian shares outside Japan fell 0.6 percent on Friday, emerging stocks lost half a percent and MSCI's world index, which tracks shares in 46 countries, slipped 0.3 percent to one-week lows.
+But with New York's equity indexes all tumbling on Thursday to multi-week lows, MSCI's index of Asian shares outside Japan fell 0.6 percent on Friday.

-The pan-European STOXX 600 index opened 0.9 percent lower.
+The pan-European STOXX 600 index fell 0.9 percent.
 Losses were led by travel and leisure as investors reacted to the Barcelona attack by selling shares in airlines such as Ryanair, EasyJet and Spanish airport firm AENA.

 Equity weakness is heaping more pressure on the dollar, pushing it down 0.5 percent against the yen, the lowest in a week and approaching one-year lows of 108.13 yen hit in April.

-"Tail risks such as geopolitics, protectionism and the unwind of easy central bank money all provide valid reasons to remain cautious in chasing risk," they told clients.
+"Tail risks such as geopolitics, protectionism and the unwind of easy central bank money all provide valid reasons to remain cautious in chasing risk," ING told clients.

 ING saw the ECB's euro concerns as justified and expects the bank to proceed cautiously while unwinding stimulus, in turn limiting the upside to European bond yields.

-Yields have fallen in recent days following the ECB comments and amid the dash for defensive assets, with 10-year Bunds at a one-week low of 0.41 percent while 10-year Treasuries traded just off one-week lows hit on Thursday .
+Yields have fallen in recent days following the ECB comments and amid the dash for defensive assets, with 10-year Bunds at a one-week low of 0.39 percent while 10-year Treasuries matched one-week lows hit on Thursday .

-The turmoil also benefited gold, with spot prices for the metal rising 0.4 percent to the highest in more than two months and on track for its second week of gains.
+The turmoil also benefited gold, with spot prices for the metal rising 0.6 percent to the highest since last November and on track for its second week of gains.

-Brent crude futures rose 0.35 percent, rising off three-week lows hit on Thursday as the dollar continued to weaken and signs appeared that supply is becoming tighter in the world's biggest energy consumer, the United States.
+Brent crude futures rose 0.2 percent, rising off three-week lows hit on Thursday, benefiting from dollar weakness and signs of tighter supply in the world's biggest energy consumer, the United States.